Key Lime Protein Shake

 Overview:

 They are a crowd-pleaser for those who want something sweet and nutty without added sugars or high fructose corn syrup.
-They are perfect for breakfast with coffee or a guilt-free snack between breakfast and lunch or between lunch and dinner.
+They are perfect for breakfast with coffee or a guilt-free snack between breakfast and lunch or lunch and dinner.

 I cannot tell you how convenient it is to have a bunch of muffins like this pre-made!
 They are there when you need them—when you are “angry” and about to eat something stupid.
 What do you know?
 There they are!